 One of the people I know told me about these guys.
-Like if you wanted a loser property you owned out of the way, it’s ashes, no one finds a trace wrong…cause they use some military kind of laser.
+Like if you wanted a loser property you owned out of the way, it’s ashes, no one finds a trace wrong—cause they use some military kind of laser.
 You get a little free money from the insurance.
-Free money is what it’s all about.
+Free money’s what it’s all about.

-All my life it’s been, you know what your problem is?
-You just don’t want to work, that’s your problem.
+My whole life it’s been, you know what your problem is?
+You just don’t wanna work, that’s your problem.

 “Chez’ll stand you lunch,” Delaney said.
 “And he’ll explain.”

-I checked my phone twice, was about to scan the block, saw some runty punk bobbing up and down.
+I checked my phone twice.
+I was about to scan the block, saw some runty punk bobbing up and down.
 He was looking, how Delaney must have told him to recognize me, for the book…that was in my armpit.